 Non-degree graduate certificate programs require all courses be taken at UA Grantham.

 Tuition and Fees

 Tuition

-Undergrad \$295 per credit hour; online tuition rate applies to all undergraduate programs - associate and bachelor's degrees as well as certificates.
-Graduate \$350 per credit hour; online tuition rate applies to all graduate programs - master's degrees and graduate certificates.
-Heroes Program \$250 per credit hour tuition rate applies to eligible Heroes program participants.
+Undergrad \$305 per credit hour; applies to all undergraduate programs - associate and bachelor's degrees as well as certificates.
+Graduate \$365 per credit hour; applies to all graduate programs - master's degrees and graduate certificates.